Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   * Murph states: **"You said science was bout admitting what we don't know."**

-  * Cooper is presented as a strict scientific mind. **Will he be able to accept a non-scientific method as a solution to a problem?** (even when it comes preventing human extinction)
+  * Cooper is presented as a strict scientific mind. **Will he be able to accept a non-scientific method as a solution to a problem?** (even when it comes to preventing human extinction)

 ---